History of the electric vehicle: 1960s1990s: Revival of interest

 In 1959, American Motors Corporation (AMC) and Sonotone Corporation announced a joint research effort to consider producing an electric car powered by a "self-charging" battery.
-AMC had a reputation for innovation in economical cars while Sonotone had technology for making sintered plate nickel-cadmium batteries that could be recharged rapidly and weighed less than traditional lead-acid versions.
+AMC had a reputation for innovation in economical cars while Sonotone had technology for making sintered plate nickel–cadmium batteries that could be recharged rapidly and weighed less than traditional lead–acid versions.
 That same year, Nu-Way Industries showed an experimental electric car with a one-piece plastic body that was to begin production in early 1960.

-In the mid-1960s a few battery-electric concept cars appeared, such as the Scottish Aviation Scamp (1965), and an electric version of General Motors gasoline car, the Electrovair (1966).
+In the mid-1960s a few battery–electric concept cars appeared, such as the Scottish Aviation Scamp (1965), and an electric version of General Motors gasoline car, the Electrovair (1966).
 None of them entered production.
 The 1973 Enfield 8000 did make it into small-scale production, 112 were eventually produced.
 In 1967, AMC partnered with Gulton Industries to develop a new battery based on lithium and a speed controller designed by Victor Wouk.
-A nickel-cadmium battery supplied power to an all-electric 1969 Rambler American station wagon.
+A nickel–cadmium battery supplied power to an all-electric 1969 Rambler American station wagon.
 Other "plug-in" experimental AMC vehicles developed with Gulton included the Amitron (1967) and the similar Electron (1977).

-On 31 July 1971, an electric car received the unique distinction of becoming the first manned vehicle to drive on the Moon; that car was the Lunar Roving Vehicle, which was first deployed during the Apollo 15 mission.
+On 31 July 1971, an electric car received the unique distinction of becoming the first crewed vehicle to drive on the Moon; that car was the Lunar Roving Vehicle, which was first deployed during the Apollo 15 mission.
 The "Moon buggy" was developed by Boeing and GM subsidiary Delco Electronics (co-founded by Kettering) featured a DC drive motor in each wheel, and a pair of 36-volt silver-zinc potassium hydroxide non-rechargeable batteries.

 After years outside the limelight, the energy crises of the 1970s and 1980s brought about renewed interest in the perceived independence electric cars had from the fluctuations of the hydrocarbon energy market.
-However, vehicles such as the intensely-marketed Sinclair C5 failed.
+However, vehicles such as the intensely marketed Sinclair C5 failed.
 General Motors created a concept car using another gasoline car as the base, the Electrovette (1976).
 At the 1990 Los Angeles Auto Show, General Motors President Roger Smith unveiled the GM Impact electric concept car, along with the announcement that GM would build electric cars for sale to the public.